 4. Fueling your fitness.
 If you know me and you know Engine 2, you know that we are about plant-strong living.
 Fueling your body with the power of plants!
 So you’re no stranger to how and why the Standard American diet is not only hurting your health, it’s hampering your fitness.
 But sometimes even plant-strong folks veer off course and have one too many cupcakes or beers.
 Or they skip out on important plant-strong foods like kale, spinach and other whole, plant foods.
 The best way to prime your body for fitness is to fill it with premium grade plant fuel!
 And the easiest way to do THAT is by resetting and joining our Seven-Day Rescue Challenge.

-We’re more than 17,000 strong already – people from around the U.S. (and around the world!) changing their lives and transforming their health by following the purest of plant-strong plans for seven days.
-The Challenge is free, and we’re gearing up to launch another Challenge in April (although you can register and get started any time!).
-I pop in to our private Challenge Facebook group from time to time to offer encouragement and our Engine 2 coaches are there every day to answer your questions.
-Plus, we bring in top plant-based experts a few times a year to provide you with even more insight, ideas and inspiration.
-We’ll have another great lineup in April (and you can catch the kickoff videos with our experts from the January 2017 launch in the group as well).
+With thousands of people from around the U.S. (and around the world!) this tribe is changing their lives and transforming their health by following the purest of plant-strong plans for seven days.
+The Challenge is free and you can start anytime.
+I pop in to our private Challenge Facebook group from time to time to offer encouragement and our Engine 2 coaches are there every day to moderate.
 Come join us!

 I’m not saying you have to go out and walk or run a 5k right now – far from it.
 But when you get out there and take that first walk today, keep in the back of your mind that you’re also literally taking the first steps toward finishing a race.
 Earning a medal.
 Checking another super exciting fitness goal off the “completed” list.